AlbertSu123/pathfinder/README.md

 # pathfinder
  A program to find the shortest path between two points.
- Run main.py to bring up prompts from the command line.
+ Interacts with the user through the command line.